ppy/osu-wiki/news/2020-07-06-new-beatmap-spotlights-season-summer-2020.md

 ## Season Schedule

 With that being said, the Summer 2020 season has been fully prepared and is ready for deployment.
 Therefore, the first timeshift lobby will open **this Friday** already.
-The first Playlist A can be found on the [Beatmap Spotlights wiki page](/wiki/Beatmap_Spotlights) already.
+The first Playlist A can be found on the [Beatmap Spotlights wiki page](/wiki/Beatmap_Spotlights) now.

 | Event | Time |
 | --: | :-- |